brian-squared/www/content/posts/2023/11/omniwheels/index.md

 > total number of degrees of freedom.

 The robot has 3 degrees of freedom (considering only movement on a surface): forwards/back, left/right, and rotation.
-The omniwheels allow us to control all three, no matter what direction the robot is facing.
+The mecanum wheels allow us to control all three, no matter what direction the robot is facing.

 # Controlling the wheels

-To make use of the holonomic capabilities of the omniwheels, you have to be able to drive each wheel individually, independent of all of the others.
+To make use of the holonomic capabilities of the mecanum wheels, you have to be able to drive each wheel individually, independent of all of the others.
 So we clearly need a motor per wheel (which is pretty common for 4-wheeled Pi Wars robots anyway), but we also need a dedicated motor driver for each motor -